AlePestana/the-insta/README.md

 The following **additional** features are implemented:

 - [x] Add a confirm password functionality that presents an alert if the user doesn't confirm his password.
+- [ ] Using AutoLayout, the Post cell adjusts it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [ ] User can see profile information in Profile tab.
+- [ ] Profile tab contains a section with the users basic stats: # of posts, # of following people, # of followers.
+- [ ] Profile view includes the user's timeline (posts he has posted).
+- [ ] After creating a new post, user can see it in the timeline immediately without refetching the timeline from the network.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):